Ficool

 I am close.

-Crawling for another few minutes, a wall of small debris blocked the way, but through the cracks a weak shimmer of light broke through.
+Crawling for another few minutes, a wall of small pebbles blocked the way, but through the cracks a weak shimmer of light broke through.

 Life!